 Straws.
-Straws were banned in many countries in Europe, but are still widely used worldwide.
+Straws were banned in many countries in Europe but are still widely used worldwide.
 Replace plastic straws with metal straws.
-There is also a paper straws alternative, but personally, I don’t like the taste of a drink through the paper straw.
+There is also a paper straws alternative, but personally, I don’t like the taste of a drink with paper straw.

 Water bottles.
 If you live in a country where tap water is drinkable, you can change the nasty habit of buying bottled water with the water from the tap in the reusable water bottle.
 Check-in Amazon or sports store, there is a massive selection of water bottles for hiking or sports activities.